-The Trust's investment portfolio made further progress and at 31 March 2018 was valued at £2,785,861, a decrease of £101,273 for the year.
+The Trust's investment portfolio made further progress and at 31 March 2019 was valued at £2,886,211, an increase of £100,350 for the year.
 We are very grateful to Brewin Dolphin for their professional management of the Trust's portfolio since June 2011 and to SFT Trustee Alan Black in particular, whose fund management expertise proved invaluable throughout the year.
 During the year we undertook a review of the performance of our fund managers and were pleased to agree to their ongoing management for at least a further three years.
-We also undertook a review of our risk category and increased our monthly drawdown requirements from Brewin Dolphin in recognition of likely increase in demand for our resources.